For Educators in U.S. School Districts: Recognition of Foreign Degrees

 Degree Evaluation

-You'll likely need to get your foreign degree evaluated by a recognized credential evaluation service.
-This service will compare your Woolf degree to national and local educational standards and provide an equivalency report.
+You may be instructed to have your foreign degree evaluated by a recognized credential evaluation service.
+This service will compare your Woolf degree to US higher education standards and provide an equivalency report.

 Selecting an Evaluation Service